Introduction

 Examination Fee

-• The fee for the Level two examinations will be €750 for each speciality of which €300 is for assessment of the file.
+The fee for the Level 2 examinations will be €750 for each speciality of which €300 is for assessment of the file.

 Schedule

-The Board will organise the Fellowship examinations in the 3 sub-specialties at least once a year (starting 2018).
+The Board will organise the Fellowship examinations in the 2 sub-specialties at least once a year.
+The closing date is advertised on the website.
+No late applications can be accepted.

 Certificates